Although I'm a curmudgeon when it comes to hot weather, I'm not against all things summer. I like splashing in the pool. I love cooking...Read More

 Lower the DefCon level – I’m still excited!

 I have an entire cookbook devoted to various candied, spiced, roasted, and flavored nuts – but this recipe from Williams-Sonoma Gifts from the Kitchen is the best.
 We’ve stopped playing amateur hour with the others.
+This recipe is spicy-sweet and salty, plus buttery thanks to the nuts.
+Basically, it’s all-together irresistible.

 If you make these, do yourself a favor and make a double batch.
 Seriously.